anthonypanzz/Cloud-Threat-Detection-Security-Audit/README.md

 ---

-## While GuardDuty and Config Rules provide strong built-in detection, sometimes you need custom checks for your own environment.
+## While GuardDuty and Config Rules provide strong built-in detection, you need custom checks for your own environment.

 **In this step, I created a Lambda function that runs a lightweight security audit:**